 The Peaks and Dales Line

-Sustainable integrated transport - connecting local, regional and national communities
+Sustainable integrated transport - connecting communities locally, regionally and nationally

 Welcome

-The Peaks and Dales Line is the name adopted for the proposals for reopening the former Midland Mainline that would enable the return of a regular, direct Manchester to Derby service via Buxton, Bakewell, Chinley and Matlock for the first time since closure in 1968.
+The Peaks and Dales Line is the route name adopted for reopening the former Midland Mainline that would enable the return of a regular, direct Manchester to Derby service via Buxton, Bakewell, Chinley and Matlock for the first time since closure in 1968.

 The Railway